usman37tariq/oozou-devops-test/README.md

 - **Public Access**: The ALB is configured to be accessible from the internet, forwarding HTTP requests to the Graphite container.
 This setup allows you to access the Graphite metrics dashboard publicly.

 - **Target Group**: The ALB forwards traffic to the ECS service using a target group.
 The target group is configured to route traffic to the appropriate container port in the ECS tasks.

-The ALB ensures that your application can handle varying levels of traffic with high availability and fault tolerance.

 ## Workspaces and tfvars